 So, you have a remote for your TV, a remote for your Fire Stick, a remote for your cable box, and a remote for your DVD player.
 Maybe you’ve been able to get your cable remote to work your TV and possibly your DVD player, which saves a lot of hassle, but it certainly won’t accommodate your Firestick.

 I knew there had to be other remotes that could operate everything, but I hadn’t seen them advertise.
 So, like you, I was looking for universal remotes work with Firestick, and more importantly, which is the best.
-After a little research, I compiled this list and found that Logitech’s Harmony Smart Universal Remote works perfectly with Firestick as well as up to 14 other devices in your home.
+After a little research, I compiled this list and found that the Harmony remotes by Logitech work great with Firestick, as well as up to 14 other devices in your home.

 This is the cream of the crop remote.
 You can control just about any smart home device through wifi, Bluetooth or IR and even integrate Alexa so that you can ask her to operate anything that is connected to your Harmony.
 You can also control your lights, thermostat ceiling fan, etc.